jerrywzy/jerrywzy/README.md

-- 👋 I’m @jerrywzy, currently a research assistant at the National University of Singapore, working in the field of genomics and public health.
+- 👋 I’m @jerrywzy, a research assistant at the National University of Singapore, working in the field of genomics and public health.
 - 📫 You can reach me at jerrywzy@hotmail.com

 <!---